yaojian95/ForSEplus/README.md

 - numba (only to accelearte the calculation of Minkowski functionals for a given patch): http://numba.pydata.org/

 ## Installations
+We assume you alrealy your own python virtual environment.

-First thing to do is to install the dependencies.
+The first thing to do is to install the dependencies.
+Take a look at `install_dependencies.sh` file.

-- pymaster
-The installation of pymaster is acutally not a easy task since it has a lot of other depencencies.
-- tensorflow
+Then you have two ways to install this package.

 ### from source
-    pip install -e .
+    (venv) $ python -m pip install -e . --user

 ### from pip
-    pip install forseplus
+    (venv) $ python -m pip install ForSEplus --user